ktorio/ktor-documentation/topics/request.md

 * Add headers and cookies.
 * Set the body of a request, for example, a plain text, a data object, form parameters, and so on.

 The main way for making HTTP requests is the [request](https://api.ktor.io/%ktor_version%/io.ktor.client.request/request.html) function that takes a URL as a parameter.
-Inside this function, you can configure various request parameters: specify an HTTP method, add headers, specify the request body, and so on.
+Inside this function, you can configure various request parameters: specify an HTTP method, add headers, specify the request body and content type, and so on.
 These parameters are exposed by the [HttpRequestBuilder](https://api.ktor.io/%ktor_version%/io.ktor.client.request/-http-request-builder/index.html) class.

 ```kotlin
 ```